peteroupc/peteroupc.github.io/colorgen.md

         end
         return ret
     END METHOD

-When computing the weighted geometric mean of several reflectance curves, all the numbers passed at once to the `WGM` function just given must be from the same wavelength.

 > **Notes:**
 > - Finding a _representative_ reflectance curve for an arbitrary (companded) RGB color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).
 (Note that [widely varying reflectance curves](http://www.handprint.com/HP/WCL/color18a.html#ctprin38) can match the same RGB color.)